-As part of administering the VEU program, the commission:
+As part of regulating the VEU program, the commission:

-- promotes compliance with regulatory obligations through provision of information, education, guidance and monitoring

-- undertakes validation and audit activities

-- takes enforcement actions.
+- promotes compliance with regulatory obligations through provision of information, education, guidance and monitoring - · undertakes validation and audit activities - · takes compliance and enforcement actions.

-The requirements of the program are set out in the Victorian Energy Efficiency Target Act 2007 (VEET Act), Victorian Energy Efficiency Target Regulations and Project Based Activities Regulations (together, the regulations), Victorian Energy Efficiency Target Guidelines (which set requirements with which program participants must comply) and guidance documents (provide information to program participants in relation to our administration of the VEU program).
+The requirements of the program are set out in the:

+- Victorian Energy Efficiency Target Act 2007 (VEET Act). - Victorian Energy Efficiency Target Regulations 2018 and Victorian Energy Efficiency Target (Project Based Activities) Regulations 2017 (together, the regulations). - Victorian Energy Efficiency Target Guidelines (which set requirements with which program participants must comply). - Victorian Energy Upgrades Specifications. - Measurement and Verification in Victorian Energy Upgrades Specifications. - Benchmark Rating in Victorian Energy Upgrades Specifications. - Guidance documents (which provide information to program participants in relation to our regulation of the VEU program).

-Accredited persons are authorised to engage in certain prescribed activities, subject to meeting their obligations as set out in these documents.
+Accredited persons are authorised to undertake certain prescribed activities, subject to meeting their legal obligations.